 - Blood for the Blood God (Double, Everyone): If a fighter takes down an enemy in the same activation, it can make a bonus move or bonus attack.

-- Gorefist (Double, Blood Warrior Champion or armed with Gorefist): Pick an enemy unit within 1” and roll a dice: on a 3-4 do 1 damage, on 5-6 as much damage as the value of the ability.
+- Gorefist (Double, Chaos Champion or Blood Warrior with Gorefist): Pick an enemy unit within 1” and roll a dice: on a 3-4 do 1 damage, on 5-6 up to 6 damage.

 - Lashing Bone Tentacles (Double, Khorgorath): Pick an enemy unit within 6” and roll 2 dice: for each 4-5 do 1 damage, for each 6 as much damage as the value of the ability.

-- Lord of Skulls (Triple, all Leaders): If a leader takes down an enemy this activation, add 1 to the Attacks of all friendly visible fighters within 6” of the leader and with range 3” or less.
+- Lord of Skulls (Triple, all Leaders): If a leader takes down an enemy this activation, add 1 to the melee Attacks of all friendly fighters within 6”.

 - Blood-fuelled Assault (Quad, all Wrathmongers): This fighter does a bonus move and then they can make a bonus attack.
-In addition, add half the value of this ability to the Strength of weapons with range 3” or less.
+In addition, add up to 3 to the Strength of melee weapons.